 During Easter of 1916, a band of Irish rebels led by James Connolly and Patrick Pearse took over Dublin's General Post Office and proclaimed an Irish republic in what became known as the Easter Rising.
 The British subsequently executed most of the rebel leaders, enraging many Dubliners who had been less enthusiastic about independence.
 On 6 December 1921, the Irish Free State was finally established.
 A bitter civil war immediately followed, leaving Dublin in ruin.
 The conflict ended in a partition of Ireland: The 26 southern counties gained their independence, but six counties known as Northern Ireland remained part of the U.K.

 Dubliners rebuilt their city, and after seven turbulent and impoverished decades, they experienced an economic upturn in the 1990s.
 Many former emigrants returned to their native land.
 With them came immigrants from eastern Europe, Africa and Asia, giving Ireland its first experience of being a multicultural society.
-An abundance of new restaurants, pubs and hotels cropped up, reflecting the increasingly cosmopolitan tastes and spending power of the local populace.
-The city's expansion and resurgence is still going strong: The government projects that by 2020 the population of Ireland will have grown from 4.1 million to 5.3 million, and immigrants will account for 19% of the nation's population.
+An abundance of restaurants, pubs and hotels cropped up, reflecting the increasingly cosmopolitan tastes and spending power of the local populace.
+The city's expansion and resurgence is still going strong.

 But the capital has struggled with its growth.
 A hyperinflated property market has left many burdened by huge mortgages.
+Affordable housing is hard to come by—in fact, the city is one of the world's most expensive places to rent.
 During the prosperous early 2000s, Dubliners developed expensive lifestyles, which are now financed through credit-card spending—giving the Irish one of the highest levels of personal debt in Europe.
-A recent movement encourages people to shop around and to refuse to pay for overpriced goods, but the Irish nevertheless travel frequently, especially to southern Europe and the U.S., in search of bargains.
+The Irish travel frequently, especially to southern Europe and the U.S., in search of bargains.
 Fiscal conservation is under way as the country is struggling with a currency crisis and Ireland attempts to stabilize its economy.

 The River Liffey is the center of activity in Dublin today, just as it was in medieval times.
 Though not particularly picturesque or impressive, the river's banks are a good place to begin exploring the city.
 South of the Liffey you'll find much of the tourist infrastructure and the new developments spurred by the city's rapid economic growth.
 Hotels, restaurants, trendy cafes, shops and attractions abound.
 North of the Liffey, the flavor of the old city is easier to find in less-gentrified neighborhoods.
 There, stately Georgian buildings coexist with humble 19th-century workers' cottages.
 To get an understanding of where Dublin has been and where it's going, spend some time on each side of the Liffey.